11 Top-Rated Attractions & Things to Do in Mount Airy, NC

 Antique shops, the world's largest open-face granite quarry, a lively Main Street, friendly residents, and the scenic surroundings make this a great place to spend a day or two.
 It's also a convenient stopping point along the Blue Ridge Parkway.

-For a more complete look at how to spend your time here, see our list of attractions and things to do in Mount Airy.
+For a more complete look at how to spend your time here, see our list of tourist attractions and things to do in Mount Airy.

 1. Mount Airy's Main Street

 A stroll down Main Street Mount Airy will give you a feel for the charms of this small town.
 Restored buildings house interesting shops and restaurants.
 You can find that perfect souvenir, get the kids wired on candy and ice-cream, or catch a show at the famous Earle Theatre.

 In summer, many of the stores along Main Street have goods for sale out on the sidewalks.
 If you work up an appetite, you can find an assortment of ice-cream and dessert shops and interesting diners serving tasty lunches.

 For first-time visitors, Main Street is the place to begin your sightseeing.

 Ideally suited for fans of the Andy Griffith Show, but also a great way to see the sites, the Mayberry Squad Car Tours are a fun way to learn some little-known facts about the show and the fictional town of Mayberry.

 The tour is conducted by a local expert, chauffeuring guests around in a vintage Ford Galaxie 500 squad car replica dating from 1962.
 Stops and highlights on the tour include Floyd's Barbershop, Andy Griffith's birthplace, Snappy Lunch, and the Old Jail, along with several other interesting sites.
 Tours leave from Wally's Service Station.